When you consider the word “strength,” what comes to mind? Hold on to that for a moment.

-Possible disadvantage actually lies with the main focus of the strength-based approach.
-Dr. Jason Jones (2017) explains this very well by asserting that while it’s great to focus on strengths, there should not be utter neglect of the weaknesses.
-If weaknesses are poorly or not managed at all they can be unmonitored, and can eventually influence the individual to where they are less effective in whatever the scope of work is in (Jones, 2017).
+Some consider the main focus of the strength-based approach to be its primary disadvantage.
+Dr. Jason Jones (2017) explains this very well by asserting that while it’s great to focus on strengths, we should not utterly neglect weaknesses.
+If weaknesses are poorly managed, they may not be monitored, leaving the person less effective.

-Jones is not the only one to carefully and constructively point out some flaws in the method, researchers (McMillen, Morris, Sherraden, 2004 and Staudt, Howard, and Drake, 2001) pointed out that the strength-based approach is not really offering anything novel, nor is it based on evidence of efficacy.
+Jones is not the only one to carefully and constructively point out some flaws in the method.
+Other researchers (e.g., McMillen et al., 2004; Staudt et al., 2001) have claimed that the strength-based approach is not really offering anything novel, nor is it based on evidence of efficacy.

 A Look at Strength-Based Interventions

-SFT focuses on what solutions can help them rather than on the problems that need solutions.
-SFT and Solution Focused Brief Therapy (SFBT) have been used in a variety of settings (family service, mental health, public social services, child welfare, prison, and residential treatment centers, schools, hospitals (Miller, Hubble, Duncan, 1996.)
+As its name suggests, SFT focuses on solutions rather than problems.
+SFT and solution-focused brief therapy have been used in a variety of settings, including family service, mental health, public social services, child welfare, prison, residential treatment centers, schools, and hospitals (Miller et al., 1996).

-- Stresses the relationship between the client and case manager.
+A solid relationship between the client and case manager

-Application of Strengths-Based Case Management has been utilized in a diversity of fields, like substance abuse, mental health, school counseling, elderly care, children, young families (Rapp, et al., 2008).
+Strengths-based case management has been utilized in a diversity of fields and populations, including substance abuse, mental health, school counseling, elderly care, children, and young families (Rapp et al., 2008).

-Practitioners can use the method of narrative to get the client to tell a story.
-During their story, the practitioner will tease apart the client’s strengths and resilience.
+Practitioners can use narrative to get the client to tell a story, teasing apart the client’s strengths and resilience skills.
 The basis of this method is that we each live our lives based on our experiences or our story.
-However, we often forget that we are the main actor and that we are good and have many strengths.
+However, we often forget that we are the main actor and that we have many strengths.

-Aside from us, so not included in us, is any and every problem.
-When a person can learn to separate themselves from their problems, they learn how they can face it and are resilient (Epston and White, 1992).
+Our problems are separate from us; when a person can learn to separate themselves from their problems, they learn how to face it and build resilience (Epston et al., 1992).

 Family support services

-Family support services aim to support the family when there are dangerous issues that arise and can immediately affect the child’s welfare.
-Family support services work to empower and connect the family as a team or unit so that they have the same end goal, of being together.
-(Green, McAllister and Tarte, 2004).
+Family support services aim to support the family when there are dangerous issues that can affect the child’s welfare.
+Family support services work to empower and connect the family as a team or unit so that they have the same end goal: being together (Green et al., 2004).

 A strong and suitable critique for the strength-based approach is that there is a lack of strong supporting evidence (Lietz, 2009).
 However, that doesn’t mean that there isn’t any.
-More and more studies have been completed and more evidence is showing the real effects of the strength-based approach.
+More and more evidence is showing the real effects of the strength-based approach.

 Strength-based approach and improving social connections